openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 # Supported Public Key Algorithms

-This section specifies the composite ML-KEM + ECC and ML-DSA + ECC schemes.
+This section specifies the composite ML-KEM+ECDH and ML-DSA+ECDSA schemes.
 All of these schemes are fully specified via their algorithm ID, i.e., they are not parametrized.

 ## Algorithm Specifications